 Summary The Bulgarian split squat (rear-foot elevated split squat) is an expert-level unilateral compound exercise that primarily targets the quadriceps and gluteus maximus of the front leg, with secondary activation of the hamstrings, adductors, calves, and core stabilizers.
-Research by Mackey and Riemann (2021) found that the Bulgarian split squat is a hip-dominant movement whose hip extension demands often exceed those of bilateral back squats at comparable loads, while placing less compressive force on the spine.
-The key form cue is keeping 80-90% of weight on the front foot with a slight 20-30 degree forward lean and the rear foot acting only as a kickstand on a knee-height bench.
-Requires a bench or chair (14-18 inches) and optional dumbbells.
+Mackey and Riemann (2021) measured hip and knee biomechanics across the Bulgarian split squat and back squat at matched loads and found the Bulgarian version is a hip-dominant movement whose hip extension demands often exceed those of the bilateral back squat, while placing less compressive force on the spine.
+The key form cue is keeping 80 to 90 percent of weight on the front foot with a slight 20 to 30 degree forward lean and the rear foot acting only as a kickstand on a knee-height bench.
+Scaling runs from bodyweight beginner work through dumbbell loads of 10 to 50 pounds per hand for advanced lifters, plus a deficit variation for expert range-of-motion progression.

-Research by Mackey and Riemann (2021) compared the Bulgarian split squat to the back squat and found something that surprised a lot of coaches: the Bulgarian version is a hip-dominant movement, and its hip extension demands often exceed those of traditional back squats at comparable loads (Mackey & Riemann, 2021).
-So more glute work, less spinal compression, and the ability to train each leg independently.
+Research by Mackey and Riemann (2021) compared the Bulgarian split squat to the back squat and found something that surprised a lot of coaches.
+The Bulgarian version is a hip-dominant movement, and its hip extension demands often exceed those of traditional back squats at comparable loads.
+More glute work, less spinal compression, and the ability to train each leg independently.
 Your strong side can't cover for your weak side anymore.

 If you've mastered the standard split squat, this is the natural next step.
-And if you've been doing them but your knees hurt or you can't feel it in the right muscles?
-This guide will fix that.
+And if you've been doing Bulgarians but your knees hurt or you can't feel it in the right muscles, this guide will fix that.

-Bulgarian split squat muscles targeted: quadriceps and glutes carry the primary load, with hamstrings, adductors, and core stabilizers assisting.
+Bulgarian split squat muscles targeted: quadriceps (vastus lateralis, vastus medialis, rectus femoris) and gluteus maximus as primary movers, with hamstrings, adductors, calves, and core stabilizers as secondary contributors

 Quick Facts